zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-snapshots/snaps-cloud.md

 **PX Version**

-Group snapshots are supported in Portworx version 1.4 and above.
+Cloud snapshots using below method is supported in Portworx version 1.4 and above.

 **Configuring cloud secrets**